vk2kvp/GD77-codeplug/README.md

 439.200 is assigned for digital simplex operation.

 <b>Channel Naming Convention</b>
 - DMR-MARC and DMR+ channels are preceeded with a numeral.
-The numbering is random, however, all channels corresponding to a particular repeater have the same prefic numeral.
+The numbering is random, however, all channels corresponding to a particular repeater have the same prefix numeral for ease of aggregating into zones and scan lists.
 - Brandmeister channel names are preceeded with the repeater's callsign (without the VK).
 - Analogue repeaters have only one channel each and so their channel name is simply the repeater's callsign.